ibm-cloud-docs/containers/cs_users.md

    3. **Optional**: To scope the access policy to a resource group, select the resource group from the resource group drop-down list.
 If you want to scope the policy to a Kubernetes namespace, make sure to clear the resource group drop-down list.
 You cannot scope an access policy to both a Kubernetes namespace and a resource group at the same time.
    4. From the **Region** list, select one or all regions.
    5. From the **Cluster** `string equals` drop-down list, select the cluster that you want to scope the access policy to.
 To scope the policy to all clusters, clear or leave the field blank.
    6. From the **Namespace** `string equals` field, enter the Kubernetes namespace that you want to scope the access policy to.<p class="note">You cannot scope an access policy to a namespace if you also scope the access policy to a resource group.
 Additionally, if you scope an access policy to a namespace, you must assign only a **service access** role.
-Don not assign a **platform access** role at the same time as you assign a service access role.
+Do not assign a **platform access** role at the same time as you assign a service access role.
 Assign a platform role separately.</p>
    7. Select roles for the access policy.
       * **Platform access role**: Grants access to {{site.data.keyword.containerlong_notm}} so that users can manage infrastructure resources such as clusters, worker nodes, worker pools, Ingress application load balancers, and storage.
 To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).<p class="note">If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in that region in the resource group.</p>
       * **Service access role**: Grants access to the Kubernetes API from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
 To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).<p class="note">Do not assign a platform role at the same time as you assign a service role.
 If you also want the user to have a platform role, repeat these steps but leave the namespace field blank and assign only a platform role (do not assign a service access role again).</p>